Tap to get financing

 SBA 7(a) Credit Score Requirements

-SBA 7(a) loans, which are the most popular kind of SBA guaranteed financing on the market, typically require borrowers to have a minimum credit score of 640.
-However, since SBA 7(a) loans can be difficult to qualify for, most borrowers will likely find much greater success if they can boost their credit score into the 680+ range.
-Standard SBA 7(a) loans have a maximum loan amount of $5 million and can be used for both commercial real estate and working capital, making them one of the most flexible kinds of small business loans available.
+SBA 7(a) loans are the most popular kind of SBA guaranteed financing on the market.
+Lenders typically require borrowers to have a minimum credit score of 615.
+However, since SBA 7(a) loans can be difficult to qualify for, most borrowers will likely find much greater success if they can boost their credit score a bit higher.

 SBA 7(a) Express Loans